zoya-sh/TDD-Kata-FindAPerson/README.md

 ## TDD Kata - FindAPerson
+Repository for HW4 of JCE [Software Engineering Course](https://github.com/jce-il/se-class/wiki/Schedule)

 ### Intro
 In this homework we are exercising Test Driven Development.
-In this method code is mostly written through the following cycle: Test (Red) -> Code (Green) -> Refactor.
+In this software development method code is mostly written through the following cycle: Test (Red) -> Code (Green) -> Refactor.
 We will also use git to document the process.

 You can either follow the given problem or ask the course team for another problem, e.g.,  from the Kata page in the lecture slides.